thenexthub/Codira/docs/OptimizationTips.rst

 Advice: Use inplace mutation instead of object-reassignment
 -----------------------------------------------------------

-All standard library containers in Swift are value types that use COW (copy-on-write) [#]_ to perform copies instead of explicit copies.
+All standard library containers in Codira are value types that use COW (copy-on-write) [#]_ to perform copies instead of explicit copies.
 In many cases this allows the compiler to elide unnecessary copies by retaining the container instead of performing a deep copy.
 This is done by only copying the underlying